 Quaker Week

 Each year, a group of staff and senior students join members of other Quaker schools in the UK to explore the significant places and ideas behind the story of George Fox (founder of Quakerism) and the early Quakers.
-The weekend helps forge links between schools and individuals, which are valuable in keeping alive the Quaker ethos in the eight Quaker schools which participate.
+The weekend helps forge links between schools and individuals, which are valuable in keeping alive the Quaker ethos in the eight Quaker schools that participate.

 Learn more about a Quaker education by visiting the aquakereducation.co.uk website.